 Use our Help me choose tool to see which fund we recommend for your investment timeframe and our KiwiSaver calculator to see the impact of increasing your contributions and how long your savings could last you in retirement.

-As a KiwiSaver member, you may be eligible for the annual Government contribution, also known as the member tax credit.
+As a KiwiSaver member, you may be eligible for the annual Government contribution.

 To receive the full annual Government contribution, you’ll need to contribute at least $1,042.86 between 1 July and 30 June each year and meet the eligibility criteria.
 You’ll be able to receive the annual Government contribution from the age of 18 up until you’re eligible to make a KiwiSaver retirement withdrawal as long as you live mainly in New Zealand.

 Your contributions don’t need to be regular, which might suit you, as self-employed incomes can vary throughout the year.
 You can maximise your eligibility by contributing around $21 each week.